gndpwnd/archive-frontend/content/posts/How_Having_a_Partner_In_Business_Solves_Problems.md

 ---
-title: "How Having a Partner In Business Solves Problems"
+title: "How Having A Partner In Business Solves Problems"
 date: "2022-01-21"
 description: "gc short"
 tags: [